JonMuehlst/suno-mcp/TUTORIAL_MVP.md

         *   Is the `"command"` path to Python (especially if using a venv) correct?
         *   Is the `"args"` value correct?
 If using `["-m", "src.main"]`, Claude Desktop must be running from your project's root directory.
 If that's not working, try using the full path to main.py instead: `["C:\\path\\to\\your\\project\\src\\main.py"]`.
         *   Syntax errors in the JSON can also prevent loading.
+        *   **Transport Mode Note:** Remember that Claude Desktop uses IO mode (stdio) to communicate with the server, not HTTP.
+The test script checks HTTP connectivity (port 8000), which confirms your server code is working, but Claude Desktop connects differently.
+    *   **Test Server Directly:** Use the included test script to verify your server is running correctly:
+        ```bash
+        python manual_server_check.py
+        ```
+        This will check if the server is accessible via HTTP (port 8000) and help diagnose connection issues.
     *   **Run Manually:** Open your terminal, activate your virtual environment (if used), navigate to the project root directory, and run the command from your config file manually: `python -m src.main`.
 Does it start without errors?
 Watch the terminal output for clues.
 Fix any errors reported there.
     *   **Check `.env`:** Ensure the `.env` file exists in the project root and `SUNO_COOKIE` is set.
 The server might fail to start if the cookie is missing.
 *   **Errors During Song Generation:**